Business Initiative Home

 Why this matters: Pricing currency affects perception.
 If you choose currency well, perception improves.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform international pricing.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform international pricing.
 Calculate market size to understand pricing context.

 currency considerations exchange rate fluctuation purchasing power parity currency hedging pricing currency